Old Testament: Prophets

 Approximately 2 references

-Prophet who boldly questioned God about why the wicked prosper and why God would use the even more wicked Babylonians to punish Judah.
-God's answer affirmed that "the righteous shall live by faith" (Habakkuk 2:4), a verse foundational to Paul's theology (Romans 1:17, Galatians 3:11).
+Unlike most prophets who spoke to the people on God's behalf, Habakkuk spoke to God on the people's behalf—demanding to know why the wicked prosper, and why God would use the even more wicked Babylonians as his instrument of judgment.
+God's answer was austere but foundational: "the righteous shall live by faith" (Habakkuk 2:4).
+Paul would build his theology of justification on that single verse (Romans 1:17, Galatians 3:11).

 Key references: Habakkuk 1:1, Habakkuk 3:1